nfdi4plants/nfdi4plants.knowledgebase/src/docs/ARCmanager-manual/05_uploading_files.md

     <img src="./img/sync_assay.png" width="600" height="300" style="border: 2px solid  gray;"/>
     </p>

 3. Assume we need to add some raw data in the assay folder.
-Then, in the relavent assay, go to `dataset` folder and use the `UPLOAD File(s)` bottom.
+Then, in the relavent assay, go to `dataset` folder and use the `UPLOAD File(s)` botton.
 Then, in the local system, select the data files.

     <p float="center">
         <img src="./img/upload_command.png" width="600" height="300" style="border: 2px solid  gray;" />